-The Audi Sport sub-brand flourished in the 1990s, with seemingly every model gaining a fast variant.
-We take a look at the values of three of its earliest creations.
+The Audi Sport sub-brand flourished in the 90s, with seemingly every model gaining a fast variant.
+Here are our favourites

 Audi RS2 (1994-1995)

 Its halo car status, limited production – 2891 total, just 180 in right-hand drive – and heavy Porsche affiliation means the RS2 has long been highly-prized.
 Even during the recession, a tidy example would command £14,000-£17,000, but as the genesis of Audi’s now iconic RS brand, those figures have skyrocketed.
-The best needed £30,000 five years ago, but RS2s are now fully-fledged collector’s items and you’ll be lucky to find one for that money now.
-Find a right-hooker in the staple Nogaro Blue and you’ll need £60,000.
-Porsche money, but then again…
+The best needed £30,000 in recent memory, but RS2s are now fully fledged collector’s items and you’ll be lucky to find one for that money now – especially if you want a Nogaro Blue exmaple.

 Audi Sport S4 ‘C4’ (1991-1994)

 Subsequent generations of S4 and S6 (along with ballistic RS4/RS6 evolutions) took the fight to Stuttgart and Munich and even today, the fight is three-wide.
 The S4 helped cement Audi’s place in the market and serves as an early example of Audi’s now dominant sporting models.
-From £3000-£5000 five years ago, you’ll now need around £10,000-£12,000 for a good example, but double that for the sought-after Plus, equipped with a 276bhp V8.
 Audi’s heritage models are appreciating these days, so the often-forgotten C4 S4 is a sure-fire investment.

 Audi Sport S3 ‘8L’ (1999-2003)

-A hot hatch with an air of upmarket premium about it, the S3 retained much of its value used, but as subsequent generations have added power and tech, the 8L has slowly depreciated.
-A decade ago, £8000 was the going rate for the prestige, highly-tuneable hatch, but those figures have dropped.
-Tidy examples can be bought today for £3500-£5000 and given their relative commonality, those prices might yet fall further.
-Buy a clean, unmodified example, enjoy it for a few years and you might see some appreciation as people remember how good the S3 is.
+A hot hatch with an air of upmarket premium about it, the S3 retained much of its value but as subsequent generations added power and tech, the 8L has slowly depreciated.
+It looks like things might be on the rise again, however, so now’s the time to buy a clean, unmodified example, enjoy it for a few years and perhaps see some appreciation as people remember how good the S3 is.